-The Arts are Everywhere You Look
+The Arts are Everywhere You Look in Maine's Kennebec Valley

 From a classic American theater perched upon the edge of a sparkling Maine lake to a gleaming modern museum showcasing the finest American artwork of the past three centuries, our arts community keeps shining brightly.
 The arts and culture of Maine’s Kennebec Valley offer numerous reasons to visit.